Flying with a Bike on WestJet (Updated May 2024)

 The Bottom Line on Taking a Bike on WestJet:

-Our team of highly specialized bicycle travel scientists give WestJet a Bicycle Flight Grade (BFG) of A+.
+Our team of highly specialized bicycle travel scientists give WestJet a Bicycle Flight Grade (BFG) of B+.
 Standard baggage allowance and checked bag fees are in line with other major airlines.
 A carry-on bag is included, which is always nice.
-Most importantly, THERE IS NO ADDITIONAL BIKE FEE.
-The size and weight limits become much greater, which means any old bike case will fly free.
+Recent changes to their fee structure introduced a 50 CAD bike fee, regardless of size or weight.
+Although the size and weight limits become much greater for bicycles, the fee introduction is a step in the wrong direction, in our humble opinion.

 WestJet Baggage and Bicycle Policies at a Glance: